syncfusion-content/blazor-docs/blazor/dropdown-list/data-binding.md

 ### Offline mode

-To avoid post back for every action, set the DropDownList to load all data on initialization and make the actions process in client-side.
+To avoid post back for every action, set the DropDownList to load all data on initialization and make the actions process on the client-side.
 To enable this behaviour, use the `Offline` property of `DataManager`.

-The following example for remote data binding and enabled offline mode.
+The following example is for remote data binding and enabled offline mode.

 {% highlight cshtml %}